flamin-goes/CRISIS-MANAGEMENT-GUIDE/README.md

 ``What happens after a crisis takes place?``
 This file discusses about how the work load of crisis management is divided into two teams as well as it discusses their roles and responsibilities.

-``Free Tools``
-This file discusses about some great _FREE_ tools other than the ones we already know.

 ``Most Important Elements Of Crisis Management``
 This file discusses about the most vital elements needed to manage and recover from a crisis efficiently and fastly.

+``Responding to the Crisis``
+This file discusses the crucial steps to take after a crisis has been identified.

 ``Role of Backups``
 This file discusses the importance of having backups in crisis management and the minimum requirements and strategies/rules that should be implemented in order to speed up the recovery process.